hamilton-cs/cs-audio-docs/docs-setup/source/overview.rst

 Overview
 ========

-CS101 Audio is a wrapper around the Pydub library designed to make audio manipulation simple and intuitive for introductory computer science students.
+CS101 Audio is a wrapper around the simpleaudio Python library designed to make audio manipulation simple and intuitive for computer science students.

 Features
 --------